 FontFace option of a string meter as described above.

 3rd-party font files not installed in Windows can be used by creating a folder @Resources\Fonts in the root level folder of the skin, and putting the font .ttf/.otf files there.
 Rainmeter will automatically load any fonts found in that folder, and they will be available to use with the family name of the font as if they were installed in Windows.

-Note: It is recommended that fonts not be distributed in a .rmskin set to automatically install in a user's Windows system, this is strongly discouraged.
+Note: While it is possible to set a .rmskin to automatically install included fonts in a user's Windows system, this is strongly discouraged.
 There is literally never a good reason to do this, and it makes it more difficult for users who are running Rainmeter as a "portable" application to use the skin.
 The fonts should be put in the @Resources\Fonts folder and they will be available and used when the .rmskin is distributed.

 There are two ways Rainmeter will react if there is a problem with a font or the way it has been used in a string meter.

 - It may produce no error, but display the default Arial font instead of the one specified in

 FontFace.
 This will happen if the wrong family name is specified.